INTERNATIONAL ASSOCIATION OF FIREFIGHTERS (IAFF)

 3.1 Grievance Committee - One member designated by the Union shall be granted leave from duty with full pay and benefits for all meetings between the City and the Union for the purpose of processing grievances, when such meetings take place at a time during which such members are scheduled to be on duty.
 The designee shall remain available to respond to emergency calls based upon the City’s staffing needs.

-Upon notification to the Fire Chief, the Union and its representatives shall be allowed permission to meet at the Oak Harbor Fire Station, during pre-arranged “non-structured” time, with employees covered by this Agreement to investigate possible grievances and ascertain that this agreement is being adhered to.
-Such permission is conditional on no disruption of Department business activities, normal work duties, and adherence to the safety standards.
-In the event that a meeting was interrupted due to emergency activities, the meeting shall be continued to a time mutually agreed upon between the Union and the Fire Chief or his/her designee.
+Upon notification to the Fire Chief, the Union and its representatives shall be allowed permission to meet at an Oak Harbor Fire Station, during pre-arranged “non-structured” time, with employees covered by this Agreement to investigate possible grievances and ascertain that this agreement is being adhered to.
+Such permission is conditional on no disruption of Department business activities, normal work duties, and adherence to safety standards.
+In the event that a meeting was interrupted due to emergency activities, the meeting shall be continued to a time mutually agreed upon between the Union and the Fire Chief or their designee.

 Article 4